rynmon/malScraper/README.md

 Introduction
 ------------
-malScraper scrapes a list of Payload Domains, IOC's &amp; C2 IPs from from various feeds, for easy blacklisting.
+malScraper is a modular tool that scrapes a list of Payload Domains, IOC's &amp; C2 IPs from from various feeds, for easy blacklisting.

 Version History
 ------------